Food and drink

 Among less familiar fruit, the chiku, which looks like a kiwi and tastes a bit like a pear, is worth a mention, as is the watermelon-sized jackfruit, whose spiny green exterior encloses sweet, slightly rubbery yellow segments, each containing a seed.
 Individual segments are sold at roadside stalls.

-Instant coffee is becoming increasingly common, and in some cases is more popular than tea, especially in the south.
-In the north, most coffee is instant, although increasing numbers of cafés and restaurants are now investing in proper coffee machines, especially in tourist centres.
-Café society has finally arrived in the major cities, and Delhi and Mumbai now have a fair share of trendy coffee shops serving real cappuccino and espresso.
+Coffee is becoming increasingly popular, with a growing number of cafés and restaurants now investing in proper coffee machines, especially in the major cities and tourist centres.
+There are now hundreds of branches of chains – Café Coffee Day (CCD) is by far the biggest, followed by Barista – and a growing number of independent outlets.
 In the south, coffee is just as common as tea, and far better than it is in the north.
-One of the best places to get it is in outlets of the India Coffee House chain, found in every southern town and occasionally in the north.
+One of the best places to get it is in outlets of the Indian Coffee House chain, found in every southern town and occasionally in the north.
 A whole ritual is attached to the drinking of milky Keralan coffee in particular, poured in flamboyant sweeping motions between tall glasses to cool it down.

 Soft drinks are ubiquitous.
-Coca-Cola and Pepsi returned to India in the early 1990s after being banned from the country for seventeen years and have now largely replaced their old Indian equivalents such as Campa Cola and Thums Up, although you’ll still find the pleasantly lemony Limca (rumoured to have dubious connections to Italian companies, and to contain additives banned there).
+Coca-Cola and Pepsi have now largely replaced (or bought out) their old Indian equivalents such as Campa Cola and Thums Up, although you’ll still find the pleasantly lemony Limca.
 All contain a lot of sugar but little else: adverts for Indian soft drinks have been known to boast “Absolutely no natural ingredients!”
 None will quench your thirst for long.

-Prohibition, once widespread in India, is now only fully enforced in Gujarat and some of the northeastern hill states, although Tamil Nadu, Andhra Pradesh and some other states retain partial prohibition in the form of “dry” days, high taxes, restrictive licences, and health warnings on labels.
+Prohibition has been making something of a comeback in Modi’s India and in 2016 Bihar joined Gujarat, Nagaland and Manipur in having a total alcohol ban for the general public.
+Other states such as Kerala, Tamil Nadu, Andhra Pradesh and some other states retain partial prohibition in the form of “dry” days, high taxes, very restrictive licences, and health warnings on labels.

 Beer is widely available, if rather expensive by local standards.
-Price varies from state to state, but you can usually expect to pay around Rs80–150 for a 650ml bottle.
-A pub culture, not dissimilar to that of the West, has taken root amongst the wealthier classes in cities like Bengaluru and Mumbai and also in Delhi.
-Kingfisher, King’s Black Label and Foster’s are the leading brands, but there are plenty of others.
-All lagers, which tend to contain chemical additives including glycerine, are usually pretty palatable if you can get them cold.
+Price varies from state to state, but you can usually expect to pay around ₹100–240 for a 650ml bottle.
+A pub culture, not dissimilar to that of the West, has taken root among the wealthier classes in cities like Bengaluru and Mumbai and also in Delhi.
+Kingfisher, King’s Black Label and Foster’s are still the leading brands, but there are plenty of others, and microbreweries are increasingly making their presence felt in some metropolitan areas.
+The mainstream lagers tend to contain chemical additives, including glycerine, but are still fairly palatable if you can get them cold.
 In certain places, notably unlicensed restaurants in Tamil Nadu and Kerala, beer comes in the form of “special tea” – a teapot of beer, which you pour into and drink from a teacup to disguise what it really is.

-Spirits usually take the form of “Indian Made Foreign Liquor” (IMFL), although the recently legitimized foreign liquor industry is expanding rapidly.
-Some Scotch, such as Seagram’s Hundred Pipers, is now being bottled in India and sold at a premium, as is Smirnoff vodka, among other known brands.
+Spirits usually take the form of “Indian Made Foreign Liquor” (IMFL), although the foreign liquor industry is expanding rapidly.
+Some Scotch, such as Seagram’s 100 Pipers, is now being bottled in India and sold at a premium, as is Smirnoff vodka, among other known brands.
 Some of the brands of Indian whisky are not too bad and are affordable in comparison; gin and brandy can be pretty rough, while Indian rum is sweet and distinctive.
 In Goa, feni is a spirit distilled from coconut or cashew fruit.
 Steer well clear of illegally distilled arak (araq) however, which often contains methanol (wood alcohol) and other poisons.
 A look through the press, especially at festival times, will soon reveal numerous cases of blindness and death as a result of drinking bad hooch (or “spurious liquor” as it’s called).
 Licensed country liquor, sold in several states under such names as bangla, is an acquired taste.
-Unfortunately, Indian wine – despite the efforts of a few pioneering vineyards such as Grovers (near Bengaluru) – is still generally of a poor quality, and also expensive, while foreign wine available in upmarket restaurants and luxury hotels comes with an exorbitant price-tag.
+Unfortunately, Indian wine – despite the efforts of a few pioneering vineyards in Maharashtra and Karnataka such as Sulu and Grover Zampa – is still generally of a poor quality, and also expensive, while foreign wine available in upmarket restaurants and luxury hotels comes with an exorbitant price-tag.

 Everything you need to know before you set off.